-A qualified tire service professional should fully inspect your tire, inside and out, to determine if the tire can be repaired.
+Run-Flat Certified Retailers will fully inspect your tire, inside and out, to determine if the tire can be repaired.
 Tire damage is not always visible from the outside and the tire must be removed from the wheel for a complete inspection.
-For more information, see "Tire Repairs" in this manual.
+For more information, see the section "Tire Repairs" in this manual.

 Note: Some vehicle manufacturers do not recommend using repaired tires.
-Such recommendations apply to RFT tires.
-Use of RFT tires deemed non-reparable may result in damage to vehicle, injury, or death.
 Consult your vehicle owner's manual or contact the vehicle manufacturer before operating a repaired tire on your vehicle.